spieswl/spieswl.github.io/_projects/2017-12-13-mobile-robot-follower.md

 ---
 layout:             project
-title:              "Driving a Kuka youBot in Simulation with Python"
+title:              "Driving a Kuka YouBot in Simulation with Python"
 date:               "2017-12-13"

-description:        "I wrote a controller in Python to direct a research-grade mobile robot to follow a defined trajectory in a simulated environment."
+description:        "I wrote a controller in Python to direct a mobile robot manipulator to follow a defined trajectory in a simulated environment."
 keywords:           software, simulation, python, robotics, controls
 tags:               [Python, Simulation, Robotics]